godotengine/godot-docs/classes/class_texture.rst

 Description
 -----------

-A texture works by registering an image in the video hardware, which then can be used in 3D models or 2D :ref:`Sprite<class_sprite>` or GUI :ref:`Control<class_control>`s.
+A texture works by registering an image in the video hardware, which then can be used in 3D models or 2D :ref:`Sprite<class_sprite>` or GUI :ref:`Control<class_control>`.

 Member Function Description
 ---------------------------